Lovor01/interpolateCSS/README.md

 - **extrapolateMax**: extrapolate property below smallest breakpoint

 ## Is it performant?
-Yes, library is small and it uses *resize* event together with window.requestAnimationFrame to achieve speed.
+Yes, library is small and it uses *resize* event of `window` together with `window.requestAnimationFrame` to achieve speed.
 Some necessary calculations are done once when initializing library and saved in memory for optimal performance.
 Observers are in plan for future release.